 Started by the National Art Education Association (NAEA) in 1978, the National Art Honor Society (NAHS) inspires and recognizes 10th – 12th graders who have shown an outstanding ability in art.
 The NAHS strives to aid members in working toward the attainment of their highest potential in art areas and brings art education to the attention of the school and community.

 Chapter 2242 strives to help students reach the highest level of professionalism as the begin their pursuit of careers in the arts.
-Member students do so by volunteering in community service projects, murals, hosting and organizing art events, fundraising to support the local community, and creating and providing venues in which students may showcase their work.
+Member students do so by volunteering in community service projects, murals, hosting and/or organizing art events, fundraising to support the local community, and creating venues in which students may showcase their work.

-In addition, members organize and participate in trips to museums, galleries, and points of interest.
-They our leaders in their community, showcasing their work at numerous group and solo exhibits each year.
+In addition, members may organize and participate in trips to museums, galleries, and other points of interest.
+They are leaders in their community, showcasing their work at numerous group and solo exhibits each year.

-Projects and activities for the school year include: Regional Portfolio Day, Teen Visions student exhibition, Exposure National Photography Competition, historical site clean-ups, museum trips, and local art advocacy.
+Projects and activities for the school year include: Hudson Valley Regional Portfolio Day, Teen Visions student exhibition, Reel Exposure International Teen Film & Photo Festival, site clean-ups, trips, and local art advocacy.